A deeper dive into a powerful tool that can be home for your digital assets.

 File Previewing & Editing

-Implementing a DAM into your company’s workflow is a great start to getting your assets organized, but creating effective processes and standards around it unlocks its potential.
-You can read more about why processes are the keys to effective platforms here.
+Implementing a DAM platform into your company’s workflow is a great start to getting your assets organized, but creating effective processes and standards around it unlocks its potential.
+At Stacks, we like to say that digital asset management isn’t a platform or a project, but a program that involves people, processes, and platforms working together to capitalize on the value of assets.

 WHAT A DAM CAN BE